jcumby/ionic_materials_chem/lecture0.md

 - *you may need to click on the slide area first
 - &dagger; I think...
 Let me know if not
 ]

+???

+Congratulations, you found the notes!

+I'll use this area for extra information which you might find interesting or helpful.

 ---

 name: jmol_use